PART OF THE ‘STRANGER STORIES’ SERIES

 “Heartbeat?
 I thought you were over the other end of the desk?”

 “I was.
-But I could see it in her neck.
-The blood was flowing around her body so fast, and I could see the blood squirting up to her brain and back down again.
+But underneath her red cheeks, I could see it in her neck.
+The blood was flowing around her body so fast, and I could see it squirting up to her brain and back down again.
 I couldn’t hear it, but I could.

 He didn’t speak, shaking his head no.

 “I could feel the anxiety building up.
 In the ten minutes I’d been sitting with her, how many words had I missed out on?
 At a rate of seventy two heartbeats a minute, I’d missed out on almost eight hundred words.
 A tiny masterpiece.
 Nothing I ever wrote would be as good as those eight hundred words.
-Her hands were just hands – sinewy and pale and old.
-I knew that if my hands could get hold of the words, they’d do just as good of a job.
-It was almost more than I could bear.
+Her tools weren’t special, her hands were just hands – I knew that if I could just get hold of the words, my hands would do just as good of a job.
+I couldn’t bear it.